hpides/BDL/tutorial_01_mac_internet_sharing.md

 nat on en0 from 10.0.0.0/24 to any -> en0
 ```

-Next we deactivate the packet filter device controller, flush all rules and enable our new rules.
+Next we apply the new NAT rules.
+For that purpose we deactivate the packet filter device controller, flush all rules and enable our new rules.
 For that run the following commands in the terminal.

 ```
 sudo pfctl -d